Welcome to the Athletic Training Program (ATP) at Georgia Southern University.

-The ATP is a three-year professional program.
+Our ATP is a three-year professional program.
 Our Athletic Training majors complete six consecutive semesters of clinical and classroom coursework.
-This coursework focuses on the allied health profession of Athletic Training.
-Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
-The program is highly competitive and selective therefore a limited number of students (approximately 20) are admitted annually.
-Meeting the criteria for application does not guarantee admission into the program.
-Students are selected based on successful completion of all application requirements to be a competitive applicant.
+This coursework focuses on the allied health profession, and encompasses the prevention, diagnosis, and intervention of emergency, acute, and chronic medical conditions involving impairment, functional limitations, and disabilities.
+Georgia Southern’s Athletic Training major is highly competitive and selective.
+We accept a limited number of students annually – approximately 20 students.
+Meeting the criteria for application does not guarantee admission into our ATP.
+You must successfully complete all application requirements to be a competitive applicant.